· Respect- We accept differences will exist but we will treat each other and our environment respectfully

 Our vibrant, dedicated and highly competent staff create wonderful classroom learning environments with a strong emphasis on literacy and numeracy.
 We focus on differentiating the curriculum to suit the needs of each and every learner.

-Specialist programs include dynamic music education, creative arts, Italian and Physical Education programs to stimulate and engage our students and compliment the core areas of literacy and numeracy.
+Specialist programs include dynamic music education, creative arts, Italian and Physical Education, Science and digital technology programs to stimulate and engage our students and compliment the core areas of literacy and numeracy.

 Our values of respect and tolerance are at the core of all of our dealings with each other and the wider community.
 We are committed to providing our students with strategies to sort out problems and articulate effectively.
 We believe that reporting problems or issues in our school community is everyone’s responsibility.
 If we are made aware of an issue we deal quickly and effectively.